 Featuring the same quality window film as the Fringe Pro, with the addition of ultra-strong Spectra yarns for added tear resistance.
 An entire window area full wide spaced X-Ply.

-The Fringe X Pro is the most lightweight, smooth power delivering and effortless handling sail in the Goya wave range, yet it packs some hefty armor, and this is why it is big wave team rider Levi Siver’s top pick, as well as his personal Pro Model.
+The Fringe X Pro is a super lightweight, smooth power delivering and effortless handling sail in our wave range, yet it packs some hefty armor, and this is why it is big wave team rider Levi Siver’s top pick, as well as his personal Pro Model.

 All other performance features of the Fringe X Pro are identical to the Fringe Pro.